alexandre-bussiere/Vue_Project_IDD/README.md

 With Google you will have to access the endpoint:

 ### /get-emails
-This endpoint will allow you to access the page GetGoogleMail page to get your emails, but also delete emails, once you are connected with your Google account
+This endpoint allows you to access the GetGoogleMail page to view your emails and delete them once you're connected to your Google account.
+Clicking on an email will display its content.

 ### /send-email
 This endpoint will allow you to access the page SendGoogleEmail page to send emails from the website with your Google account

 ### /search
-This endpoint will allow you to access the page SearchGoogleMailPage to search emails using keywords from one or more emails, from the website with your Google account
+This endpoint will allow you to access the page SearchGoogleMailPage to search emails using keywords from one or more emails, from the website with your Google account.
+Clicking on an email will display its content.